 \section{Final remarks and further results}

-We stated in the introduction that Theorem \ref{TEO:MAIN:MEASURE} is an important piece in the extension of the laws of large numbers due to Diamond and Vaaler (Equation \eqref{Eq:Thm:DV}) and Hu, Hussain, and Yu (Equation \eqref{Eq:Thm:HHY}).
-In a forthcoming article, we study the asymptotic behaviour of the sums of products of consecutive partial quotients.
-More precisely, for $n,\ell\in\Na$ and any irrational number $x\in [0,1)$ define
+In the introduction, we said that Theorem \ref{TEO:MAIN:MEASURE} is an important piece in the extension of the laws of large numbers \eqref{Eq:Thm:DV} and \eqref{Eq:Thm:HHY}.
+In a forthcoming article, we study the asymptotic behavior of the sums of products of consecutive partial quotients.
+More precisely, for $n,\ell\in\Na$ and $x\in [0,1)\setminus\QU$, define